catenax-ng/tx-item-relationship-service/INSTALL.md

 # Installation Instructions

-The deployment contains the components required to connect the IRS to an existing Catena-X network.
+The deployment contains the components required to connect the IRS to an existing Catena-X nexxtwork.
 This includes:

 - IRS with Minio - part of the "irs-helm" Helm chart
 - EDC Consumer (controlplane & dataplane) - part of the "irs-edc-consumer" Helm chart